 Once you sign up for CyberGhost Pro, you simply go to your account management page to download and install the client for your specific platform.

 Once installed, log in with your CyberGhost username and password in the top right corner.
 Choose a server based on your need and click Connect to start using CyberGhost VPN!

 The CyberGhost Windows VPN Client

 The Windows client also includes an automatic internet kill switch, and offers complete DNS and IP leak prevention.
-While some VPNs claim to prevent these leaks, I tested CyberGhost for any leaks myself and didn’t run into any issues.

 All things considered, I was highly satisfied with the CyberGhost Windows client.
 The feel of the client is very smooth, and the server browser is an excellent and quick way to find the fastest VPN servers.

 Using any VPN will protect your data when connected to a public WiFi hotspot.
 This feature however, will ask whether you wish to enable the VPN whenever your device connects to a new network, which I can see as being handy.

 Rather than connecting to a specific country, you can instead select which streaming you would like to unblock.
 CyberGhost will then automatically connect you to a server in the correct country, and open the service in your browser.